-Figure 3-12.2: The VLAN Port Configuration
+Figure 3-10.2: The VLAN Port Configuration

-• Ethertype for Custom S-ports :
+• Ethertype for Custom S-ports:

-This field specifies the ether type used for Custom S-ports.
+This field specifies the ether type used for Custom S-ports while s-custom-port enabled.
 This is a global setting for all the Custom S-ports.
-Custom Ethertype enables the user to change the Ethertype value on a port to any value to support network devices that do not use the standard 0x8100 Ethertype field value on 802.1Q-tagged or 802.1p-tagged frames.
+Custom Ethertype enables the user to change the Ethertype value on a port to any value in order to support network devices which do not use the standard 0x8100 Ethertype field value on 802.1Q-tagged or 802.1p-tagged frames.

-This is the logical port number of this row.
+Indicate the port number of each port.